aws-samples/aws-lambda-docker-serverless-inference/tensorflow-train-in-sagemaker-deploy-with-lambda/README.md

 ## Train a TensorFlow algorithm in SageMaker, inference with AWS Lambda

-This examples illustrates how to use a TensorFlow Python script to train a classification model on the MNIST dataset.
+This example illustrates how to use a TensorFlow Python script to train a classification model on the MNIST dataset.
 You train the model using SageMaker and inference with AWS Lambda.

 This project contains source code and supporting files for a serverless application that you can deploy with the notebook.
 It includes the following files and folders.